-Response: Future mechanical roof top units will be screened by the extended parapet on the building.
-In addition, roof top units will be placed towards the center of the building/roof.
+Response: Mechanical units for freeze protection will be located inside the buildings.
+Future mechanical, if needed, will be screened by the extended parapet on the building.
+In addition, they will be placed towards the center of the building/roof.
 No minor utility equipment over 3.5' in height is proposed.

 - (2) Required Landscaping. - (a) Landscaping required by this title and/or by conditions of approval of discretionary applications shall be designed, installed and maintained in accordance with Chapter 20.58 PMC.
-In no event shall such landscaped areas be used for storage of materials, placement of temporary signs or parking of vehicles. - (b) In the MP zone, a landscaped area at least 30 feet in width shall be provided along all public street frontages; in the MP and ML zones, a landscaped area at least 35 feet in width shall be provided along common property lines with all RS-, RMand/or PDR-zoned properties.
+In no event shall such landscaped areas be used for storage of materials, placement of temporary signs or parking of vehicles. - (b) In the MP zone, a landscaped area at least 30 feet in width shall be provided along all public street frontages; in the MP and ML zones, a landscaped area at least 35 feet in width shall be provided along common property lines with all RS-, RM-and/or PDR-zoned properties.
 When an alley separates a residential zone from an M zone, there shall also be a 35-foot landscaped yard setback between the two zones. - (c) In the MR zone, ancillary uses established in connection with the permitted public services uses shall maintain a 10-foot, Type I landscape buffer whenever the subject use abuts any RS, RM or PDR zone.
 When an alley or street separates a residential zone from ancillary public service uses, a 10-foot, Type II landscape buffer shall be required.